lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

 I got my self a whiteboard where I write all my goals/plans for every week and it's have helped me a lot.
 Every time when I am sitting on my desk and can just look on my right and quickly remember all my goals for this week, which helps me to keep focused.

- * **Set Goals:** What you want to learn?
+ * **Set Goals:** What do you wanna learn?
 What will you build?
 What you want to be good at?
  * **Define actions**: What I need to do to achieve my goals?
-If you want to learn a specific technology you can define as an action build an application using it or do an online course.
+If you want learn a specific technology you can define as an action build an application using it or do an online course.
  * **Organize your time**: The hardest part.
 Everyone is busy, so organize your timetable and save yourself some time to execute your actions.
  * **Focus**: We have a lot of different languages, technologies, etc. If you want to learn and be good at something, try to focus on one by one.
 As I mentioned before, some time ago I bought myself 10 courses and I finish just 2 of them.
 Chose something and go ahead.